EPCCed/cirrus-ex-spack/README.md

 module use $MODULES_ROOT
 module load cse_env
 ```

+You might need to re-load the cray programming environment to activate the lmod hierarchy.
+In the system deployment, this is done by the `epcc-setup-env` module.

 You will be able to see all the packages compatible with your current programming environment.
 To view packages supported only for a certain compiler, load the corresponding cray programming environment or use the `module spider <package_name>` command.